The Lower Merion Soccer Club is the result of the merger of four small soccer

 became an All American at Harvard University and was drafted by the New York / New

-Jersey MetroStars of the Major League Soccer (MLS).
+Jersey MetroStars of Major League Soccer (MLS).

 In the fall, the club put out their first newsletter in an attempt to keep